AlttiRi/keep-lister/README.md

 # About

 ### JSON size
 JSON scans can be noticeable in size, so they are gzipped to reduce the size in 5-10 times.
 For example, [Windows' disk C scan](https://alttiri.github.io/directory-snapshot-explorer/?filepath=/json-flat-scans/windows-admin.json.gz) (300k files, 90k folders) takes 5.8 MB gzipped (55 MB of raw JSON).
 The explorer handles the scan in stream way, so it displays the result as soon as the first bytes of the scan are read.

 ### File size formating

 It uses Windows-like file size formatting (`1133158 bytes` → `1.08 MB`).
 In most cases the result is equal to Windows Explorer result, but in very rare cases is not.
 See [the test file](https://github.com/AlttiRi/directory-snapshot-explorer/blob/master/tests/win-like-file-sizes.test.js).

 ### JSON format

 JSON snapshot is a valid JSON file, but it is special formatted to simplify the stream parsing.
-Just look at the example.

-The example _(Note: some lines are trimmed to reduce size)_:
+Just look at the example _(Note: some lines are trimmed to reduce size)_:
 ```json
 [
 {